 Both Intel’s and Qualcomm’s chips combine CPU and GPU cores on a single die, so we’ll look at the performance of each segment of the chips individually and consider their cost and efficiency too.

-While we don’t exactly know how Qualcomm’s 8cx will compare to new Ice Lake CPUs, we do know how well it does against an Intel Core i5-8250U CPU.
+With no Snapdragon 8cx devices out in the wild as of early February 2020 (though you can pre-order the Samsung Galaxy Book S), we don’t exactly know how Qualcomm’s 8cx will compare to new Ice Lake CPUs.
+But we do know how well it does against an older, eighth-generation Kaby Lake, Core i5-8250U CPU.
 Teaming up with UL Benchmarks (formerly Futuremark), Qualcomm delivered some performance results for a new version of PCMark at Computex 2019, showing us just how well its new 8cx stacks up against a popular Intel mobile CPU.

 In an application benchmark that looks at performance in Microsoft Office applications and its Edge browser, the Snapdragon 8cx pulled ahead of the Intel chip in PowerPoint, Word, and Edge.
-It fell noticeably behind in Excel by more than 10 percent, but in the other tests it had an impressive lead of between three and 16 percent.
-That’s doubly impressive, because the ARM CPU was technically emulating Office, rather than running it natively, as Windows Central highlights.
+It fell noticeably behind in Excel by more than 10 percent, but in the other tests, it had an impressive lead of between three and 16%.
+That’s doubly impressive because the ARM CPU was technically emulating Office, rather than running it natively, as Windows Central highlights.

-Unfortunately, we don’t know the clock speed of the 8cx’s new GPU core, but Qualcomm has given us some details to extrapolate a speculative idea of its performance potential.
-The Adreno 680 GPU core is said to be the fastest GPU Qualcomm has ever produced, with up to twice the performance and 60 percent greater power efficiency than the Snapdragon 850.
+We don’t know the clock speed of the 8cx’s new GPU core, but Qualcomm has given us some details to extrapolate a speculative idea of its performance potential.
+The Adreno 680 GPU core is said to be the fastest GPU Qualcomm has ever produced, with up to twice the performance and 60% greater power efficiency than the Snapdragon 850.
 It also supports the latest DirectX12 API.

 In graphics tests performed at Computex 2019 against the Intel 8250U with its onboard Intel UHD 620 graphics core, the Qualcomm Snapdragon 8cx performed favorably.
 In the PCMark 10 Night Raid benchmark it achieved a graphics score as high as 6,266, while the Intel chip was only able to achieve a score of 5,831.
-That’s a more than 20 percent uplift in performance for the Snapdragon SoC and equates to a difference of 29 FPS for the Intel chip (at best), versus the Snapdragon’s 37 FPS.
+That’s a more than 20% uplift in performance for the Snapdragon SoC and equates to a difference of 29 fps for the Intel chip (at best), versus the Snapdragon’s 37 fps.

 One of the concerns with Microsoft’s “Always Connected” PC style is the lack of native applications for the Qualcomm hardware under the hood.
 Although the two companies have built emulation that allows x86 applications to run on the platforms, that’s not ideal, as it does require some processing power to perform the translation.

-That said, the Electron cross-platform app development system is currently integrating Windows on ARM support and is expected to finalize it as soon as June.
+That said, the Electron cross-platform app development system is integrated with Windows 10, making it easier than ever for developers to port their programs to run on Arm hardware just as well as Intel.
 That brings popular apps like Slack, Discord, Microsoft Teams, and Spotify into the fold of native ARM applications, which could lead to a great increase in performance on Qualcomm chips.
-Unity is also said to be adding native ARM support, potentially leading to far greater game support on Snapdragon SoCs like the 8cx.
+The Unity development engine is also consistently improving support for, and performance on, ARM hardware, like the Snapdragon 8cx.

 Cost and efficiency